stubma/cocos2dx-wisound/README.md

 Requirement
 ===========
 cocos2dx-wisound project refers cocos2d-x project.
-You must clone cocos2d-x repository to a folder named "cocos2d-x", and then clone cocos2dx-wisound in the same parent folder. cocos2dx-wisound also refers cocos2dx-common, so clone it in same parent folder also.
+You must clone cocos2d-x repository to a folder named "cocos2d-x", and then clone cocos2dx-wisound in the same parent folder.

+I put some common code to https://github.com/stubma/cocos2dx-common, so also clone it in the same parent folder.
+The cocos2dx-common is referred by all my cocos2d-x extensions.

 Demo
 ===========